Are you overweight and want to lose body fat?

 If anything, they’re on an even playing field when compared to thinner women with similar strength training backgrounds.

-A very overweight body has adapted to supporting all those extra pounds, which is why obese women should have no difficulty performing the same weightlifting routines as thinner women.
+A very overweight body has adapted to supporting all those extra pounds, which is why obese women should have no difficulty performing most of the same weightlifting routines as thinner women.

 The secret to reinventing your body, to shrinking it, to tightening it, to trimming those thighs and shearing inches off the stomach…is to lift heavy weights.